51st-Vfw/JAFDTC/doc/README.md

 ### Working with DCS DTC

-ED delivered an initial DTC implementation in DCS 2.9.15.9408 released in April of 2025.
+ED delivered an initial DTC implementation in DCS 2.9.15.9408 released in April of 2025 that supports some modules.
 While the DTC implementation in DCS is not yet complete, it does provide some advantages over tools like JAFDTC (primarily, by being able to inject configurations directly into the jet without needing to rely on clicking cockpit controls).
 JAFDTC provides the ability to push configurations into the jet through the ED DCS DTC, with some restrictions.
+The
-The [_Common Elements Guide_](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Common_Elements.md#selecting--filtering-points-of-interest) and
+[_Common Elements Guide_](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Common_Elements.md#selecting--filtering-points-of-interest)
+and
 [airframe guides](#what-now)
-provide further discussion on how JAFDTC interoperates with the DCS DTC.
+provide further discussion on how JAFDTC interoperates with the DCS DTC for those airframes that support the DCS DTC.

 Whether or not there is a place for tools like JAFDTC in the DCS ecosystem over the long term reamins to be seen.